wiseodd/wiseodd.github.io/src/content/post/2019-04-09-optimization-riemannian-manifolds.md

 ---
-title: "Optimization and Gradient Descent on Riemannian Manifolds"
+title: 'Optimization and Gradient Descent on Riemannian Manifolds'
-description: "One of the most ubiquitous applications in the field of differential geometry is the optimization problem.
-In this article we will discuss the familiar optimization problem on Euclidean spaces by focusing on the gradient descent method, and generalize them on Riemannian manifolds."
+description: 'One of the most ubiquitous applications in the field of differential geometry is the optimization problem.
+In this article we will discuss the familiar optimization problem on Euclidean spaces by focusing on the gradient descent method, and generalize them on Riemannian manifolds.'
 publishDate: 2019-02-22 12:00
 tags: [math]
 ---